kitconcept/volto-light-theme/README.md

 ```shell
 make create-site
 ```

 ### Exporting the content

 After editing the content on the running instance, point your browser to [http://localhost:8080/Plone/@@dist_export_all](http://localhost:8080/Plone/@@dist_export_all), select this distribution and export everything.

-After that, you will have the content available (in the `collective.exportimport` format) at `src/kitconcept/voltolighttheme/distributions/voltolighttheme/content`.
+After that, you will have the content available (in the `plone.exportimport` format) at `src/kitconcept/voltolighttheme/distributions/voltolighttheme/content`.

 ### Resources